What Counts as

 To qualify for registration, your trademark use must meet the following criteria:

-Public Use: The trademark must be visible to the public (i.e. not just used on a private business registration).
+1. Public Use: The trademark must be visible to the public (i.e., not just used on a private business registration).

-Direct Association with Products or Services: The trademark must appear as branding directly identifying your products or services available for sale, like on website header where the offerings are sold, or on a product tag.
+2. Direct Association with Products or Services: The trademark must appear as branding directly identifying your products or services available for sale — for example, on a website header where offerings are sold, or on a product tag.

-Availability for Sale: Your products or services must actually be available for sale (i.e. not just a “coming soon” page).
+3. Availability for Sale: Your products or services must actually be available for sale (i.e., not just a “coming soon” page).

 How we usually prove use…

-Websites: We show an example of your trademark displayed in a prominent place on your website near a link where customers can purchase your offerings (i.e. on a check-out page), or near a clear call-to-action describing how customers can move forward with your services.
+• Websites: We show an example of your trademark displayed prominently on your website near a link where customers can purchase your offerings (e.g., on a checkout page), or near a clear call-to-action explaining how customers can move forward with your services.

-Product Tags: If you are selling tagged physical products, we can show a photo of those products with the trademark clearly appearing on the tag.
+• Product Tags: If you are selling physical products, we can show a photo of the products with the trademark clearly appearing on the tag.

 What doesn’t count…